edespino/cloudberry-site/docs/sys-utilities/gprestore.md

 **--metadata-only**

 Optional.
 Creates database tables from a backup created with the `gpbackup` utility, but does not restore the table data.
 This option assumes the tables do not exist in the target database.
 To create a specific set of tables from a backup set, you can specify an option to include tables or schemas or exclude tables or schemas.
-Specify the option `--with-globals` to restore the Cloudberry Database system objects.
+Specify the option `--with-globals` to restore the Apache Cloudberry system objects.

 The backup set must contain the DDL for tables to be restored.
 For example, a backup created with the `gpbackup` option `--data-only` does not contain the DDL for tables.